ethanwchen/nlp-twitter-disaster/README.md

 This project focuses on the analysis and classification of tweets to determine if they are related to disasters or not.
 The primary goal is to build a machine learning model that can effectively identify disaster-related tweets using natural language processing techniques.

+The task belongs to a Kaggle contest called "Real or Not?
+NLP with Disaster Tweets".
+The challenge is to create a program that can accurately determine whether a tweet is about a real disaster or not.

 ## Introduction

 The purpose of this project is to develop a model that can accurately classify tweets as disaster-related or not, using a dataset containing disaster and non-disaster tweets.
 Natural language processing techniques are applied throughout the analysis.